 You can see this process in action at the Coral Nursery.
 Daia and her team work tirelessly to teach guests, young and old, about the reef ecosystem.
 You can actually snorkel in the nursery (without sunscreen, as it can kill the corals) and experience the beauty of the corals, anemone, and various marine fish species that make the reef their home.

+Yes!
 The service is fantastic, and in particular very child-friendly (though it’s still a wonderful option for weddings and honeymoons).
 Twice my youngest lost his dummy – once he threw it onto the roof four stories below! – and the staff went out of their way to retrieve it for him.
 They even offered to go into town and buy him a new one if they couldn’t find it!

-However, it’s not cheap.
+To be honest, it’s not cheap.
 It’s affordable in terms of value-for-money, but you’d be hard-pressed to find a room going for under AUD$400/night.
 I’m sure it happens in low-season but certainly not in high season, like when we travelled.
 I do have to stress though, what you get for that money is phenomenal.
 When comparing the rates of the Westin, St Regis, or Four Seasons to that of The Andaman, it’s The Andaman that comes out on top.

 So summing up, there’s a couple of things to be mindful of but I really, really recommend The Andaman Langkawi for your next getaway.
 You definitely won’t regret it.